 Use underline format very sparingly, if at all: it may create confusion with links.

-Use the font attribute SIZE=n very sparingly, if at all.
-If you must use it, be sure to use the "relative size" form, with an explicit "+" or "-" preceding the numerical value, rather than the "absolute size" form with neither positive nor negative sign.
-The reason to choose relative sizes is to avoid making your page completely unreadable by visually impaired people, who may well have set the default font size for display to a value corresponding to SIZE=16, or bigger.
+Use the font attribute SIZE="n" very sparingly, if at all.
+If you must use it, be sure to use the "relative size" form, with an explicit "+" or "-" preceding the numerical value, rather than the "absolute size" form.
 The table below shows corresponding absolute and relative FONT sizes:

 no SIZE= at all

 Use header tags for section titles.
-Don't use level 5 or level 6 header tags, because they are likely to be displayed on-screen in a tiny, hard-to-read font, made even harder to read by being in boldface.
+Don't use level 5 or level 6 header tags, because they are likely to be displayed on-screen in a very small, hard-to-read font.

 Avoid using graphic images or HTML files that are too large (in kilobytes).
-The larger files will take longer to load, especially for people using dialup connections to the internet.
+The larger files will take longer to load.
 A home page should be especially conservative in this respect.
-Any link that leads to a page with many graphics or with large graphics should have a warning, so that the reader will be able to decide whether or not to follow the link.
-Twenty to forty KB is the upper limit on file sizes to still have quick load times for dialup users; navigational pages should keep to the low end of that range, although content pages can be larger.
-A shortcut button array graphic file of fifty or more KB will take a noticeable time to display.
+Twenty to forty KB is the upper limit on file sizes to still have quick load times for dialup users.

-Avoid using sound or video clips that are too challenging for your reader's system or the network between your server and your reader.
+Avoid using sound or video clips that are too challenging for your reader's system.
 Sound and video clips need to be captured or recorded with care, bearing in mind the limitations of the equipment that may be used to reproduce them.
 Limitations to be aware of include:

 Frame size (320 x 240 pixels is also known as "quarter-screen," for example);